Most people correlate hypoglycemia (low blood sugar) with diabetes.

 While it’s not necessary to have all the symptoms below to suffer from reactive hypoglycemia, the most common ones include:

-These symptoms usually go away after consuming about 15 gr. of carbohydrates.
+These symptoms usually go away after consuming about 15 g of carbs.

 In most cases, fixing reactive hypoglycemia doesn’t require the use of pharmaceuticals or drugs.

-Even if the patient has undergone gastric surgery or qualifies for other risk factors that predispose him to reactive hypoglycemia, diet interventions are the preferred way of dealing with this condition.
+Even if the patient has undergone gastric surgery or qualifies for other risk factors that predispose him / her to reactive hypoglycemia, diet interventions are the preferred way of dealing with this condition.

 When you experience symptoms of reactive hypoglycemia, the short-term solution is to consume 15 grams of carbohydrates.